RayyanNafees/diary/z- EliteClub/Coding Roadmap.md

 ## 2nd Week

 - Teach them HTML, relating to the Markdown Syntax
+- Teach basic Figma Design for designing the webpage first before adding elements on it
-- Make them use PicoCSS, Bulma etc for different Styles
+- Make them use PicoCSS, Bulma, [MatchaCSS](https://matcha.mizu.sh/#custom-build) etc for different Styles
 - Make them learn CSS fast by finding some repositories
 	- Teach them to use Sololearn
 	- Make them use CSS-Tricks
 	- Make them use sites like FrontendProjects, FrontendPractice
-- Introduce all the modern Browser APIs that don't require slightest JS
+- Introduce all the modern Browser APIs that don't require slightest JS, eg Media & Container Queries

 ## From then on